bfopengradient/Irish_House_prices/README.md

 Comparing multiple models on the Irish House price Index.
-Models used vary from machine learning to traditional non machine learning algorithms.
+Models used vary from machine learning algorithms to traditional OLS regression.